ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 ### Implementing Virtual Generated Columns Columns with Atlas

-The following example declares a Virtual Generated Column in a TABLE that stores the first and last name of a person, and computes the full name of the person _(when people are selected)_.
+The following example declares a virtual generated column in a TABLE that stores the first and last name of a person, and computes the full name of the person _(when people are selected)_.

 ```hcl
 table "people"  {